ghsinfosec/threadscan/README.md

 ```

 ## Usage
-Threadscan takes one arguement, which is the IP or hostname you wish to scan:
+Threadscan takes one argument, which is the IP or hostname you wish to scan:

 ```bash
 threadscan <ip|hostname>